HCK-CI/AutoHCK/README.md

 3. set new environment variable for your username and token with `export AUTOHCK_GITHUB_LOGIN=<LOGIN>` and `export AUTOHCK_GITHUB_TOKEN=<TOKEN>`

 ### Configuration
-There are 6 diffrenet JSON files for configurations, examples included in the files:
+There are few different JSON files for configurations, examples included in the files:
 * `config.json` is the general configuration file which holds the paths to the dependencies stated above.
-* `platforms.json` list of configured opertaions systems images.
+* `lib/engines/hcktest/platforms/<platform>.json` are set of file with operations systems images configuration.
-* `devices.json` list of devices drivers information for testing.
+* `drivers.json` list of drivers information for testing.
-* `iso.json` list of ISO with information for unattended VM installation.
+* `lib/engines/hckinstall/iso.json` list of ISO with information for unattended VM installation.
-* `hckinstall.json` is the specific configuration file for install engine.
+* `lib/engines/hckinstall/hckinstall.json` is the specific configuration file for install engine.
-* `kit.json` list of HCK/HLK kits.
+* `lib/engines/hckinstall/kit.json` list of HCK/HLK kits.

 ### Utils
 #### Cleanup